 Screenshot of the Cancel My Subscription screen with a question asking the reason for canceling followed by a range of various options

-The Farmer’s Dog Recalls: There Have Been No Recalls As of Yet
+The Farmer’s Dog Recalls: There Have Been No Recalls as of Yet

 The Farmer’s Dog has a clean record when it comes to recalls.
-This goes to show just how serious the company is about a strict cooking process and rigorous safety standards.

 How The Farmer’s Dog Compares to Other Pet Food Services